bhavana-holla/AI_maze_solver/README.md

 A Python program that implements a pathfinding algorithm (DFS or A*) to solve mazes represented as 2D grids.
 The project includes visualization using Matplotlib, showcasing the maze layout, obstacles, and the final solution path.

 ## Prerequisites:
-Python 3.x
+* Python 3.x
-Matplotlib library (for visualization)
+* Matplotlib library (for visualization)

-## Code Explanation
+## Code Explanation:
 This project consists of several key components that work together to solve the maze using a pathfinding algorithm.
 Below is a detailed explanation of the main functions and variables used in the code.

 ### Main Components:

 #### Maze Representation:
 The maze is represented as a 2D list, where:
-0 indicates an open path.
+- 0 indicates an open path.
-1 indicates a wall.
+- 1 indicates a wall.

-For example:
+  For example:<br>
 maze = [
     [0, 1, 0, 0, 0],
     [0, 1, 0, 1, 0],